VoskanGrigoryan/BlueWhale-eCommerce/server/README.md

         -   Content:
             ```json
             {
                 "email": "user.email@hotmail.com",
                 "userName": "User Name",
-            "id": "ID automatically set by mongoDB that will be used to identify the user later on.
+                "id": "ID automatically set by mongoDB that will be used to identify the user later on",
                 "refreshToken": "Token for logging in and being set as a cookie"
             }
             ```